AztecProtocol/aztec-packages/docs/docs/tutorials/contract_tutorials/token_contract.md

 - Handle different private note types
 - Pass data between private and public state

-We are going to start with a blank project and fill in the token contract source code defined on Github [here](https://github.com/AztecProtocol/aztec-packages/blob/#include_aztec_version/noir-projects/noir-contracts/contracts/token_contract/src/main.nr), and explain what is being added as we go.
+We are going to start with a blank project and fill in the token contract source code defined [here (GitHub Link)](https://github.com/AztecProtocol/aztec-packages/blob/#include_aztec_version/noir-projects/noir-contracts/contracts/token_contract/src/main.nr), and explain what is being added as we go.

 ## Requirements